What is FERPA?

 Such things as progress in a course, deficiencies in a subject area, scores and grades on papers, exams, etc. are all examples of personally identifiable information that make up part of the student’s education record.
 This information is protected under FERPA and the parents may not have access unless the student has a signed FERPA Release form on file and has provided the College with written authorization that specifically identifies what information may be released to the parent(s).
 Please direct parents to the Admissions, Records & Registration Office when questions such as these occur.

 If non-directory information is needed to resolve a crisis or emergency situation, an education institution may release that information if the institution determines that the information is “necessary to protect the health or safety of the student or other individuals.”
 In the case of an emergency, contact the College Police office at 732-224-2222 or 911.
-You may also contact Dave Stout, Vice President of Student Success, at 732-224-2215 or Kim Heuser, Registrar at 732-224-2268 during normal business hours.
+You may also contact the Office of the Vice President for Student Success at 732-224-2770 or Kim Heuser, Registrar at 732-224-2268 during normal business hours.

 Letters of recommendation